Home Loan Repayment Calculator Australia 2026

 Weekly vs Fortnightly vs Monthly Repayments

-Switching from monthly to fortnightly repayments can save you thousands and shave years off your loan — without paying extra.
+Switching from monthly to fortnightly repayments can save you thousands and shave years off your loan, without paying extra.
 Here's why: there are 26 fortnights in a year but only 12 months.
 If you pay half your monthly repayment every fortnight, you end up making 13 months of repayments per year instead of 12.

 On a $500,000 loan at 6.0% over 30 years: monthly repayments take 30 years and cost $579,191 in total interest.
-Fortnightly repayments (half monthly) take approximately 25 years and save roughly $95,000 in interest.
-That's 5 years off your mortgage and almost $100,000 saved — just by paying fortnightly instead of monthly.
+Fortnightly repayments (half monthly) take approximately 24 and a half years and save roughly $127,000 in interest.
+That's five and a half years off your mortgage, just by paying fortnightly instead of monthly.

 How Extra Repayments Save You Thousands